 Established on 8 March 1997, Association Concerning Sexual Violence Against Women (ACSVAW) is a non-government charitable organisation that works to raise awareness of sexual violence against women and promotes a gender equal environment.
 ACSVAW advocates for both the government and the community to provide adequate support to victims, to defend their rights and restore their lives with confidence and dignity.

-*For this Incubation Program, ACSVAW is keen to work on the issue of sexual harassment in the business sector.
+*For this Student Competition, ACSVAW is keen to work on the issue of sexual harassment in the business sector.

 Established in 2000, Civic Exchange is an independent Hong Kong public-policy think tank.
 We use evidence-based research to engage stakeholders, inform public policy, and advance civic education to promote the sustainable development of Hong Kong.
 Over the past three years, our research has focused on the Hong Kong 2050 is Now initiative, a Hong Kong-based platform for education, collaboration, and action on the climate crisis.
 We seek to inspire ambitious target setting, induce behavioural change, and mobilise collective action towards a carbon-neutral Hong Kong.
 We believe a decarbonised city is people-centric, more liveable, healthier, and economically successful.
 Civic Exchange is regularly ranked among the top 50 environmental think tanks in the world by the Lauder Institute at the University of Pennsylvania.